The fact that you have decided to begin trading with eToro is excellent.

 The eToro retail account is the standard basic account which the broker usually offers around the world.
 This applies in the various regulatory areas where they operate.
 These areas include CySEC, ASIC, and FCA.

-As usual, the accounts offer a variable spread which is very competitive and these accounts always operate on a commission-free basis too.
+As usual, the accounts offer a variable spread which is very competitive.

 There is a rollover on this account type for overnight positions, although depending on your situation this can be somewhat flexible also.